DORA metrics explained: The four key DevOps measurements

 Integrating DORA metrics effectively

 Effective use of engineering metrics such as DORA involves integrating them into comprehensive developer experience programs that reduce friction and build capabilities to improve team performance.
-With these insights, organizations can identify challenges and develop targeted strategies to boost their engineering productivity.
+With these insights, organizations can identify challenges and develop targeted strategies to boost engineering productivity among their developers or ‘internal customers.’

 How DX works alongside DORA metrics for better software delivery